 BICENTENNIAL LICENSE PLATE

-All Missourians can celebrate 200 years of statehood with a new automobile license plate that will be out in time for the Show-Me State’s bicentennial in 2021.
+All Missourians can celebrate 200 years of statehood with a new automobile license plate commemorating the Show-Me State’s bicentennial in 2021.

 House Bill 2380 established an Advisory Committee in 2016 to develop and approve a new motor vehicle license plate design commemorating the bicentennial of Missouri.
+State Representative Glen Kolkmeyer of Missouri’s 53rd District sponsored the legislation, and Dave Schatz, Senator from the 26th District, helped ensure the effort progressed on the Senate floor.
 The committee held public meetings last year in St. Louis, Kansas City, Springfield, and Poplar Bluff to gather input on the design.
-The new plate design, selected on January 24, 2017, will be issued to drivers beginning in 2019.
+The new plate design, selected on January 24, 2017, started issuance on October 15, 2018.

 More information about the process for selecting Missouri’s next license plate can be found on the Department of Revenue's website.